tuphan-dn/tuphan.dev/src/app/blog/merkle-trie-the-definition-and-applications/page.md

 ### Code

-How to build a merkle trie in a key-value database (e.g. leveldb)?
+How to build a Merkle trie in a key-value database (e.g. leveldb)?

-> In Ethereum, merkle tries are organized in ke-value databases.
+> In Ethereum, Merkle tries are organized in key-value databases.

 First we define a pairing hash like this.
 Because most of hash functions do not support `null` value, so we will assign a default for it, `H(null, null) = null`.